transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 Leveraging the Office application gives Truss engineers one less application to maintain.
-Users of MilMove applications will interact with the same visual user interface (UI) this is used to with other MilMove applications.
+Users of MilMove applications will interact with the same visual user interface (UI) that is used to with other MilMove applications.
 The Office application is leveraged by using a `Prime Simulator Role` for the Office user.
 This is set via the Admin UI application, covered in [Use Query Builder for Admin Interface](035-us-query-builder.md), by assigning the role to Office